Logiqx/gps-wizard/docs/links.md

 - [GPS Accuracy: HDOP, PDOP, GDOP, Multipath & the Atmosphere](https://gisgeography.com/gps-accuracy-hdop-pdop-gdop-multipath/) on GIS Geography
   - A well-designed GPS receiver can achieve a horizontal accuracy of 3 meters or better (95% of the time)
-- [Les 7 erreurs que fait régulièrement votre montre GPS | Montre Cardio GPS](https://www.montre-cardio-gps.fr/les-7-erreurs-que-fait-regulierement-votre-montre-gps/) - use translation to read in English
+- [The 7 errors that your GPS watch regularly makes](https://www.montre-cardio-gps.fr/les-7-erreurs-que-fait-regulierement-votre-montre-gps/) on Montre Cardio GPS
+  - Use Google translate for English